 And, as it has been since McDonough founded the unique event, all proceeds from the 2020 Cranston Card Show will all go to three non-profits.

 The first of which is Immaculate Conception Roman Catholic Church, located off Oaklawn Avenue in Cranston and is, as Mango wanted it known, “Where Tom (McDonough) is a proud and long-time parishioner.”

 “Our show will also benefit St. Vartanantz AYF Sports program as well as the Coventry High School Sports Hall of Fame,” Mango, a one-time teacher coach, added, “Everyone is excited about this year’s show; we’ll have sports cards, memorabilia, autographs, non-sports cards, programs, yearbooks, vintage equipment and books, magazines that are unopened and much more.”

 The 2020 show will have many new and unique offerings such as, with a paid admission, people can have a photo taken in front of an original 8-by-2-foot piece of the Fenway Park Green Monster.

 So, as it has been for four decades and counting, the Cranston Sports Card Show will become Mecca for dealers and fans who enjoy buying, selling and trading at the oldest event of its kind in the country.
 Show hours Feb.
 1 are 9 a.m. to 5 p.m. and Sunday Feb.
 2 from 8:30 a.m. to 2:30 p.m.”

 As Mango said with a slight chuckle in his voice, “We will wrap things up early Sunday.
 Even though the Patriots aren’t playing, everyone will have their sights set on the Super Bowl just as people have been doing for 42 of the past 44 years following the oldest operating sports card and memorabilia show in the country.”

-People who’d like more information abut the show or want to reserve a table or tickets should call Mango at (401) 601-5703.
+People who’d like further information about the show and/or dealers should call Mangasaraian at (401) 601-5703.